 Harlequin Shrimps spend their whole life with the same partner.
 Together they hunt and defend their homes.

-As you can see in the picture, they have a very specific diet, eating only starfish.
+They eat only starfish.
 They use their sense of smell for hunting.
-When they locate an unlucky star fish, the male and female work as a team to overturn it and disable it, often carrying it back to their hiding place, where they can spend days feeding from it.
+When they find a starfish, they work together to overturn it and disable it, often carrying it back to their hiding place, where they can spend days feeding from it.

 Although rare, you can see harlequin shrimps on the Nungwi Reef as well as Magic Reef.
 Though, you are more likely to see them at night.